 FEES AND CHARGES -- If you give us a security interest in certain types of property, we may charge you a filing fee to perfect our interest in the property.
 If we do, the amount of the fee will be disclosed to you at the time you obtain an advance.
 We may also charge you other fees in connection with the Loan.
 Our current fees are disclosed on the Addendum and will be added to your loan balance unless you pay them in cash.

 UPDATING CREDIT INFORMATION -- You promise that you will promptly give us written notice if you move, change your name or employment, or if any other information you provided to us changes.
-Upon our request, you also agree to provide us updated financial information per BankOrganization's policies and procedures.
+Upon our request, you also agree to provide us updated financial information per Organization's policies and procedures.

 WAIVER -- We can delay or waive enforcing any of our rights under this Loan, including your obligation to make timely payments, without losing our right to enforce the terms of the Loan at a later time.
 If the law makes any term(s) of the Loan unenforceable, the other terms will remain in effect.